 Belmopan was constructed with British aid following the devastation of Hurricane Hattie in 1961 that demolished approximately 75% of the homes and business places in Belize City.
 The government of then Premier George Price promoted the building of a new capital city more inland, safe from tropical cyclones.
 This new capital would be located on better terrain, and would also provide for an industrial area.
-In 1962, a committee chose the site now known as Belmopan, located 82 kilometres (51 miles) west of the old capital of Belize City.
+In 1962, a committee chose the site now known as Belmopan, located 82 kilometers (51 miles) west of the old capital of Belize City.
 Belmopan is 76 metres (250 ft.) above sea level, near the Belize River Valley, with an imposing view of the majestic Mountain Pine Ridge mountains.
 It enjoys cool climate conditions at night.

-Work began In 1967, work began and the the first phase of the new city was completed in 1970.
-There was a reluctance initially amongst foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether this inland area would really become the functioning capital of Belize.
+Work began In 1967.
+The first phase of the new city was completed in 1970.
+There was a reluctance initially among foreign governments to relocate their embassies to Belmopan as there was some doubt as to whether this inland area would really become the functioning capital of Belize.
 In February 2005, the U.S.A. government broke ground and started building a new United States Embassy in Belmopan, 43 years after Belmopan was chosen as the new capital city.
 The U.S. Embassy was inaugurated in December 2006.
 This is the largest and most modern U.S. embassy in Central America.